BlogPSUs

 • Computer Science Engineering

-Benefits enjoyed by the ISRO scientists:
+Salary and Perks enjoyed by the ISRO scientists

-• The candidates selected after the final interview round are appointed as Scientist/Engineer ‘SC’ in Level 10 of Pay Matrix.
+• The candidates selected after the final interview round are appointed as Scientist/Engineer ‘SC’ in Level 10 of the Pay Matrix.

 • They will be paid a minimum basic pay of Rs.
 56,100/- per month.